weida9/weida9/README.md

 ![GitHub followers](https://img.shields.io/github/followers/weida-88?style=social)
 ![GitHub User's stars](https://img.shields.io/github/stars/weida-88?style=social)

 Hi there! 👋 I'm Agung Weida, a passionate IT student specializing in back-end development and cloud engineering.
 Welcome to my GitHub profile!
+With AI assistant I almost can have more things to do!

 ## 🚀 About Me